 These consolidated financial statements are presented in United States ("US") dollars.
 The functional currency is the currency of the primary economic environment in which a company is currently operating.
-In 2019, the functional currency of all entities in the group was US dollars.
 Effective July 1, 2019, the functional currency of HTR Corp. was determined to have changed to Canadian dollars as a result of a significant increase in Canadian dollar spending in that entity.
 This change has been accounted for prospectively.
 The functional currency of Ferrum, which was acquired by HTR Corp. in 2020, is also Canadian dollars.
-All other entities continued to have a functional currency of US dollars throughout 2020.
+All other entities continued to have a functional currency of US dollars throughout 2021.